Islandora-Collaboration-Group/ISLE/docs/contributor-docs/making-pr-guide.md

 From there, a committer will review your PR and ask questions or give feedback about it.
 If the feedback you get requests changes, you’ll need to  make the updates on your branch (locally), then push them back up to your fork again - like above.
 You don’t need to re-submit the PR.
-Github will notice you changed the branch and will show those changes in the PR automatically.
+GitHub will notice you changed the branch and will show those changes in the PR automatically.

 ### Changing a Docker Container

 One more tool you'll need if you're working with containers is an account on DockerHub.com.
-Accounts are free and you can signup for one here: https://hub.docker.com/signup.
+Accounts are free and you can sign up for one here: https://hub.docker.com/signup.

 **If you're only making changes to the main ISLE repository, you do not need to do this.**